apflieger/grunt-csstree/README.md

 });
 ```
 `src` must be a single directory.
-Csstree is a [multi-task](http://gruntjs.com/configuring-tasks#task-configuration-and-targets), so if you want to build several trees, then define several targets !
+Csstree is a [multi-task](http://gruntjs.com/configuring-tasks#task-configuration-and-targets), so if you want to build several trees, then define several targets.

 > Csstree excludes file names that contain `.gen`, so please keep `.gen` on minified files so they won't be processed by further Csstree executions.